htrajan/ht-drawsteel/Bestiary/Dwarf Trapper.md

 - ✦ ≤11: 4 damage; [[Restrained|restrained]] (EoT)
 - ★ 12–16: 3 damage; [[Slowed|slowed]] (EoT)

-****Effect****
-The snare remains until the end of the encounter.
+Effect: The snare remains until the end of the encounter.
 An enemy that moves into an affected square for the first time on their turn must roll resistance.